 The Amazon River and its surrounding rainforest are home to some of the most diverse lifeforms on Earth.
-As one of the longest rivers in the world, the Amazon offers a rich habitat for a wide range of different creatures.
-Some are uniquely beautiful, while others are undeniably creepy.
+As one of the longest rivers in the world, the Amazon offers a rich habitat for a wide range of creatures.
+Some are exquisitely beautiful, while others are undeniably creepy.
 Many Amazonian species have evolved in ways that make them completely terrifying.

 These weird Amazonian animals can be scary for all kinds of reasons.
-Some look as if they have crawled straight out of a nightmare, like the Amazonian giant centipede.
+Some look as if they have crawled straight out of a nightmare, such as the Amazonian giant centipede.
 Others, like the black caiman, are dangerous predators capable of maiming anything they encounter.
 Then there are the animals that look harmless, but are actually killing machines that should be avoided at all costs.
 That giant otter may look adorable, but it's as fierce as any sharp-toothed carnivore.

 Tyrant King Leeches

 The tyrant king leech may only be three inches long, but it's plenty terrifying.
-It uses its huge teeth to saw into flesh and create holes for it to feed.
-What's worse, it seems to purposely aim for the orifices of mammals, including the eyes, genitalia, and rectum.
+It uses its huge teeth to saw into flesh to create holes for it to feed.
+Worse yet, it seems to intentionally aim for mammals' orifices, including the eyes, genitalia, and rectum.